Baishali Bomjan: 'Awakening a Slumbering Elephant: Centre for Civil Society in India'

 Having worked extensively in both the development sector and the print media in Nepal and India, Baishali's work profile includes serving as director of the Nuns Welfare Foundation of Nepal, editor of Spark (a corporate magazine), and assistant editor of the boss and VOW (Voice of Women), Nepal's leading business and women's magazines, respectively.
 She holds an MSc in zoology from the University of North Bengal, India and a Think Tank MBA from Atlas.
 She is especially interested in project incubation, strategic planning, and communications.

-Baishali will talk to us about the work of CCS, whose Web site notes: “We [at CCS] don’t run primary schools, or health clinics, or garbage collection programs.
+Baishali talked about the work of CCS, whose Web site notes: “We [at CCS] don’t run primary schools, or health clinics, or garbage collection programs.
 We try to change people’s ideas, opinions, mode of thinking by research, seminars, and publications.
 We champion limited government, rule of law, free trade, and individual rights.
 We are an ideas organization, a think tank that develops ideas to better the world.”